Xilinx/ResNet50-PYNQ/host/README.md

 # FPGA Inference from Python

-We provide a Jupyter Notebook illustrating synthetic performance and power measurement of the ResNet50 accelerator, and Python-based inference code illustrating a multithreaded inference application.
+We provide a Jupyter Notebook and Python script illustrating synthetic performance and power measurement of the ResNet50 accelerator, and Python-based inference code illustrating a multithreaded inference application.
 All of the example code is pure Python, using PYNQ for accelerator memory allocation and interaction with the ResNet50 kernel in the Alveo card.

 ## Multithreaded Inference